libgdx/libgdx.github.io/wiki/misc/google-summer-of-code-2014.md

 **Goals**: libGDX projects are usually done with Eclipse in mind.
 While we support [Maven](/wiki/articles/maven-integration) and other IDEs and development environments, integration isn't as straight forward.
 Maven is problematic due to GWT and Android being somewhat second class citizens in that area.
 Also, IDE integration of Maven Android and GWT projects is lacking.
 In addition to IDE woes, packaging and deploying projects can be cumbersome.
 We'd like to develop a command line application that allows the creation of new libGDX projects, create project files for various IDEs, create POM and Gradle build files, can update dependencies automatically, can remove and add extensions, and package and deploy the application to connected devices.
 [Loom Engine](http://theengine.co/loom) and [Haxe NME](http://www.nme.io/developer/documentation/getting-started/) provide similar tools.

-**Required Skills**: Java, Maven, Gradle, Eclipse, Intellij, Netbeans **Links**: [Google Doc with requirements](https://docs.google.com/document/d/1yy3Q5B0K06yz_Oool1ZCtavtSvASJa56lic_5Yg1C9c/edit?usp=sharing)
+**Required Skills**: Java, Maven, Gradle, Eclipse, IntelliJ, Netbeans **Links**: [Google Doc with requirements](https://docs.google.com/document/d/1yy3Q5B0K06yz_Oool1ZCtavtSvASJa56lic_5Yg1C9c/edit?usp=sharing)

 **Mentors**: